 Other Cars to Consider

-Audi R8 — Powered by V8 or V10 powerplants, Audi’s top dog 2-seater takes a more technologically finessed tack to the supercar formula.
-It delivers a balanced mid-engine configuration that, unlike the Viper, pulls few punches when it comes to tackling road courses and twisting highways.
+Audi R8 5.2 Quattro: Also powered by a V10 powerplant, Audi’s top dog $149,000 2-seater takes a more technologically finessed tack to the supercar formula.
+It delivers a balanced mid-engine configuration that, unlike the Viper, pulls few punches when it comes to tackling road courses and twisting highway.

-Nissan GT-R — Godzilla may have a lot in common with the Viper when it comes to spec sheets, but this Japanese 2+2 goes about its business differently.
-It allows the driver to lean on fighter-jet-like electronics and all-wheel drive to wring maximum performance from its twin-turbocharged V6, without the terror.
+Nissan GT-R: Godzilla may have a lot in common with the Viper when it comes to spec sheets, but this $96,820 Japanese 2+2 goes about its business in an entirely different way.
+It allows the driver to lean on fighter jet-like electronics and all-wheel drive in order to wring maximum performance from its twin-turbocharged V6, without the terror.

-The 2014 SRT Viper’s new lease on life draws primarily from extensive chassis and interior refinements that make it a vehicle that’s comfortable enough to drive every day.
-But don’t let those civilities fool you: The Viper is still a serious handful that commands respect, especially when tapping into the vast reserves of power produced by its monstrous 10-cylinder powerplant.
-For that reason, we’d go with a base-level Viper outfitted with as many performance goodies — and as few luxuries — as we could afford.
-The Viper is no luxury car, but you’re probably buying it for performance, not a cushy ride or high-end equipment.
-Find an SRT Viper for sale
+The 2013 SRT Viper’s new lease on life draws primarily on extensive chassis and interior refinements that makes it a vehicle that’s comfortable enough to drive every day.
+But don’t let those civilities fool you: the Viper is still a serious handful that commands respect, especially when tapping into the vast reserves of power produced by its monstrous 10-cylinder powerplant.
+It’s those unapologetic character traits that keep the Viper on our short list of sports cars that stand out from an increasingly homogeneous crowd, and one that makes this brash 2-seater a fabulously entertaining, love-it-or-leave-it alternative in the supercar microcosm.